-Student group recognition, policies, activities, and events are overseen by campus leadership and activities.
+Student group recognition, policies, activities, and events are overseen by student engagement.
 Hampshire College encourages students to design and implement programs that enrich and are consistent with the educational mission of the College.
 The name “Hampshire College” and all abbreviations are the property of the Trustees of Hampshire College and may not be used to imply, either directly or indirectly, the College’s endorsement, support, favor, association with, or opposition to an organization, product, or service without permission of the College.
-The assistant dean of students for campus leadership and activities, as well as the dean of students office or designee, may deny recognition, or cancel events or activities that violate any of these criteria.
+The office of residence life and student engagement, as well as the dean of students office or designee, may deny recognition, or cancel events or activities that violate any of these criteria.

 Hosting/Registering an Event or Program

 All events have an impact on the image and reputation of Hampshire College.
 Therefore, event organizers have the responsibility to ensure that their events reflect the core values of the institution: responsibility, community, and well-being.
 All events must comply with the campus event safety policy: https://www.hampshire.edu/offices/campus-event-safety-policy